 - Mitigate Risk from Change and Unexpected Events: Effective network performance monitoring minimizes the inherent risk, frequency, and impact of unexpected events and ongoing change whether associated with project delays, regulatory compliance issues, or cybersecurity remediations.
 Pre/post cloud migration assessment and benchmarking is a key element of this proactive strategy.

 - Solve Performance and Cybersecurity Issues: Cloud-hosted applications create monitoring blind spots.
 This makes it challenging to identify the origin, scope, and impact of security and performance issues quickly.
 Observer replaces siloed responses and subjective end user complaints with end-to-end network visibility and predictive intelligence.

 What is Network Performance Monitoring (NPM) and Management?

 Also referred to as network performance management, NPM is defined as the practice of measuring, analyzing, and optimizing the quality of service over a network, from the user’s perspective.
 Effective network performance monitors characterize and report on metrics relevant to IT services and resources.
 They also provide troubleshooting tools for networks, remote users, applications, or security anomalies along with capabilities designed to improve overall service delivery and end-point receptivity.

-Network performance monitoring solutions utilize various data types, including network flow data, active monitoring, packet data, and infrastructure metrics.
+Network performance monitoring solutions utilize various data types, including network flow data, packet data, packet-based metadata, and infrastructure metrics.
 Armed with comprehensive real-time and forensic data along with superior analytical capabilities, network administrators can manage daily operations and monitor trends to optimize performance while minimizing security risks.